Gus Bradley: Jacksonville Jaguars

 On January 17, 2013, Bradley was hired as the new head coach of the Jacksonville Jaguars.
 His first regular season win came on November 10, 2013 with a 29–27 victory over the Tennessee Titans.
 The Jaguars ended the season 4–12, and Bradley was eventually named the head coach of the South team in the 2014 Senior Bowl.
 On December 18, 2016, the Jaguars relieved Bradley of his duties as head coach, compiling a 14–48 record in 4 seasons.

 Los Angeles Chargers

 On January 20, 2017, the Los Angeles Chargers hired Bradley as defensive coordinator under head coach Anthony Lynn.
 After a 2017 season that saw the defense allow 17 points per game, the third-fewest in the NFL, Bradley received a three-year contract extension in January 2018.

 Las Vegas Raiders

 On January 12, 2021, Bradley was hired by the Las Vegas Raiders to be their defensive coordinator under head coach Jon Gruden, replacing Paul Guenther, who was fired during the 2020 season.

 Indianapolis Colts

 On February 4, 2022, Bradley was hired by the Indianapolis Colts as their defensive coordinator under head coach Frank Reich.

+On March 7, 2023, after Reich was fired and Bradley’s defense struggled, the Colts announced that they would be retaining Bradley as defensive coordinator under newly hired head coach Shane Steichen.
+Notably, Steichen and Bradley worked together during their time with the Los Angeles Chargers.
+On January 11, 2024, Colts general manager Chris Ballard announced that Bradley would again return for the 2024 NFL season, after the Colts defense struggled in some areas but ranked 5th in sacks (51), 16th in takeaways (24), but just 28th in points (24.4) during the 2023 NFL season.
+On January 6, 2025, after a long and difficult year in which Bradley’s defense ranked bottom five in most categories, the Colts announced they had fired Bradley after three years as defensive coordinator.

+San Francisco 49ers

+On February 25, 2025, the San Francisco 49ers hired Bradley as their assistant head coach.
+Bradley reunited with his old friend and former assistant at Jacksonville, Robert Saleh who served as the team’s defensive coordinator.
+Bradley’s role with the 49ers was to assist both Saleh and head coach Kyle Shanahan, game plan and make key defensive decisions.

 Head coaching record

+Personal life

+His son, Carter Bradley, was the starting quarterback for the South Alabama Jaguars from 2022 to 2023 and played for the Las Vegas Raiders in 2024.